koaning/simsity/README.md

 > Simsity is a Super Simple Similarities Service[tm]. <br>
 > It's all about building a neighborhood.
 Literally! <br>
-> The reason why this library is hard to find is why it exists.
+> The reason why this library is hard to google kind of why it exists.

 This repository contains
 simple tools to help in similarity retreival scenarios by making a convient